Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Auto publish blog posts and products to social media by simply using our tools to connect to Facebook, Tumblr, and LinkedIn.
 * Easily share Instagram posts on your pages and blog posts.
 * Collect a payment or donation, sell a product, service, or membership with simple integrations with PayPal and Stripe.
-* Grow traffic with SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com.
+* Grow traffic with SEO tools for Google, Bing, Facebook, and WordPress.com.
 XML sitemap created automatically.
 * Advertise on your site to generate revenue.
 The ad network automatically does the work for you to find high-quality ads that are placed on your site.
 * Manage Jetpack features from anywhere with the official WordPress mobile app, available for Apple iOS (iPhone or iPad) and Google Android.
 * Looking for Customer Relationship Management?
 Check out the [Jetpack CRM plugin](https://jetpackcrm.com) which works alongside Jetpack to give you a simple and practical way to build relationships with your customers and leads.

-= PROMOTE YOUR CONTENT EASILY =
-Find new fans by promoting your posts and pages across millions of sites in the WordPress.com and Tumblr ad network.
-* Create your ad.
-Choose your audience.
-Set your budget.
-It's that easy.
-* Amplify your reach for just a few dollars.

 = POWERFUL STATS TO GROW YOUR SITE =
 With Jetpack Stats, you don’t need to be a data scientist to see how your site is performing.